onwhenrdy/gannt_chart_quarters/README.md

-# gannt_chart_quarters
+# gantt_chart_quarters
-R code with an example to create GANNT Charts with Quarters.
+R code with an example to create Gantt Charts with Quarters.

 ## Source